Office of Research and Engagement

 The Chancellor’s Grants for Faculty Research awards release time for research, writing, or creative work, enabling grantees to accomplish specific additional work that will significantly strengthen grant or fellowship proposals for external funding.
 As a condition, grantees are required to submit at least one fellowship or grant proposal to an external funding source within two semesters of the conclusion of their release time.

-All full-time tenured and tenure-track faculty at the rank of assistant professor or above, excluding those in engineering and the natural sciences, are eligible to apply for a course release in either the fall or spring semester of following academic-year.
+All full-time tenured and tenure-track faculty at the rank of assistant professor or above, excluding those in engineering and the natural sciences, are eligible to apply for a course release in either the fall 2018 or spring 2019 semesters.
 Up to six grants of up to $6,000 each are approved for each year and will be made to the applicant’s department or equivalent academic unit.
-Successful applicants will receive the editorial and administrative services of the Faculty Development Team in the Office of Research and Engagement in submitting their applications for external fellowships and grants.

-Please note: The Chancellor’s grants may not be used to satisfy the faculty leave requirements of the UT Humanities Center fellowship.
+NEW THIS YEAR: The course release awarded under the Chancellor’s Grant for Faculty Research may now be used to satisfy the faculty leave requirements of the UT Humanities Center Fellowship.

 How to Apply

-NOTICE: The application deadline for the 2017-18 academic year is 5:00 p.m. on Friday, January 27, 2017.
+NOTICE: The deadline for receipt by ORE is 5:00 p.m., January 16, 2018.
+Please note the application requires endorsement letters from both the applicant’s department head and dean.
 Applications and any questions should be submitted by email to Alan Rutenberg at email@example.com.

 Applications must include all of the following components.
 The first four items must be submitted as a single pdf file.
 Applications that do not conform to these instructions will be returned without reading.

 - Cover sheet: The cover sheet should state the name, faculty rank, and department of the applicant; the title of the research or creative project; the proposed semester for the course release; and the external fellowships or grants to be pursued, with their application deadlines.